adnanjunaidy/adnanjunaidy/README.md

 - 👋 Hi, I'm @adnanjunaidy
-- Working on some cool projects
+- Working on some cool projects.

 <!---